clcorrigan/SwissTPH-drug-classification/README.md

 ## 7. Future applications
 - Definitely works for the TIMICI study -- hopefully will work for other studies.
-- Combining the health facility and non health facility information
 - maybe can be reworked to also apply to diagnostic data.